• Art magazine

 Photo by Mohamed Nohassi @coopey, via unsplash

-It is important to observe the cultural norms in dealing with women and to avoid physical Contact Us in particular, unless they initiate this.
+It is important to consider the cultural norms in dealing with women and in particular avoid physical contact, unless they initiate this.

 In our western society, as an outsider, you can quickly see Moroccan culture as a society in which women are considered inferior.
 But that's a fallacy.
 Interestingly, the two globurers Joelle and Ryan by Wanderers Compass explained by a locals that women are often highly valued.
 He illustrated this with the following example: When the Moroccan football team showed excellent performances at the World Cup, they were honored in an audience with the king - and who had they brought with them as their special guest?
 Your mothers.
 This illustrates deep respect and appreciation for women in Moroccan society.